pitt-miskov-zivanov-lab/ACCORDION/docs/Legal.rst

 To use and cite the ACCORDION tool, please use the following:

-Yasmine Ahmed, Cheryl Telmer, Natasa Miskov-Zivanov, “ACCORDION: Clustering and Selecting Relevant Data for Guided Network Extension and Query Answering,” arXiv, February 2020.
+Yasmine Ahmed, Cheryl Telmer, Gaoxiang Zhou, Natasa Miskov-Zivanov, “Context-aware knowledge selection and reliable model recommendation with ACCORDION”, bioRxiv preprint, doi: https://doi.org/10.1101/2022.01.22.477231.